 The blade, motor, and gear set are positioned at an angle that provides the best rpm.
 This gear has 80%-90% efficiency.

 Worm drive circular saw uses worm gear, which consists of a straightened metal and a gear wheel.
 The worm has adjustable efficiency.
 They are 49% efficient at a 300:1 ratio and 90% efficient at 5:1.
 For this reason has very wide application in the industry, including these saws.

 Both Hypoid and Worm Drive saw have similarities and differences.
 Their differences make it suitable for a different line of work, where their similarities complement each other.

 The basic difference they have is the obvious gear system.
-These two use a different type of gear.
+These two use different types of gear.
 One uses Hypoid gear another uses Worm gear.
-Thanks to Hypoid saw’s gear Hypoid saw makes much less noise than its counterpart.
+Thanks to the Hypoid saw’s gear Hypoid saw makes much less noise than its counterpart.

 Worm drive circular saw need oil change, here hypoid also outshines its rival because they are sealed in an oil bath, so they never need any oil maintenance.

-Worm drive circular saw has bronze blade and hypoid saw has the blade made of steel.
+Worm drive circular saw has a bronze blade and hypoid saw has a blade made of steel.
 As a result, hypoid has better durability than the worm drive circular saw.

-Not to mention worm drive circular saw has more weight that the hypoid saw.
-During any heavy-duty task worm drive circular saw’s weight comes handy.
+Not to mention worm drive circular saw has more weight than the hypoid saw.
+During any heavy-duty task worm drive circular saw’s weight comes in handy.
 Using hypoid is comfortable in a light working environment.
 These are the general differences when it comes to worm drive vs hypoid saws.